AndrewHess/steno-tools/README.md

 1. Download a CSV file that maps words to their pronunciation in IPA.
 A good choice is to go to https://github.com/open-dict-data/ipa-dict/releases/tag/1.0 and download the `csv.zip` file, unzip it, and extract the file for your language (e.g., `en_US.csv` for American English).
 2. Create a file containing the words that you want to include in the generated dictionary.
 There should be one word per line.
 A good option is to download the list of most frequently used English words from https://www.kaggle.com/datasets/rtatman/english-word-frequency and then clean it up by removing the comma and number after each word, capitalizing certain words, and anything else you want to do.
-3. In a terminal, go into the `generator` directory of this repository.
-4. In a terminal, run
+3. In a terminal, run
 ```
-python generate_phonetic_dictionary.py /path/to/en_US.csv /path/to/your_word_list --config_file generator/configs/config.yaml
+python src/steno_tools/cli.py generate --ipa-notation /path/to/en_US.csv --words /path/to/your_word_list.txt --config configs/config.yaml
 ```
-5. View the generated dictionary in `output.json`.
+4. View the generated dictionary in `output.json`.

 To write the emitted logs to `logs.txt` rather than to the console, append ` 2> logs.txt` to your command.

-For more usage information, run `python generate_phonetic_dictionary.py -h`.
+For more usage information, run `python src/steno_tools/cli.py generate -h`.

 ### Default Theory

 By default the mapping from phonemes to steno keys largely follows [Plover Theory](https://www.artofchording.com/introduction/theories-and-dictionaries.html#plover-theory).
 A few exceptions are that left-side `z` is formed by `SWR-` and right-side `v` is `-FB`.
-For a more complete mapping of phonemes to keys, open `generator/configs/config.yaml` and look at the `vowels` and `consonants` sections.
+For a more complete mapping of phonemes to keys, open `configs/config.yaml` and look at the `vowels` and `consonants` sections.
 The phonemes in those sections are specified via the [International Phonetic Alphabet](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet) (IPA).
 If you're not familiar with IPA you can look at the examples for each phoneme in `config.yaml`.

 After strokes are generated phonetically, there some postprocessing that's done by default before writting the final dictionary.
 You can disable this postprocessing or specify your own rules in the `postprocessing` section.
 The default postprocessing consists of:
 1. Strokes can use the `-F` for a right-side `s` sound, but if the `s` sound is the last sound in the syllable it must be produced with the `-S` key.